Journal Policies

 - Conducting timely initial screenings of selected articles, in coordination with the Managing Editor to decide their suitability for peer review.

-- Recommending special issues to the Managing Editor, providing coordination, guest editing and calling for papers whenever needed.
+- Recommending Special Issues to the Managing Editor, providing coordination, guest editing and calling for papers whenever needed.

 - Identifying, proposing and soliciting suitable articles and books for review.